Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Riemannian Diffusion Mixture

-where $\mathbb{P}^{\psi}_T$ denotes the terminal distributions of $\mathbb{P}^{\psi}$, $\mathbb{Q}^z$ and $\eta^{z}$ denotes the bridge process conditioned to $z$ and its drift, and $C$ is a constant.
-Unlike the Euclidean case, the trajectories $\bm{Z}_t$ of the bridge $\mathbb{Q}^z$ should be obtained through the simulation of the bridge process since the transition density of the Brownian motion is not accessible for general manifolds.
-Although we can use Eq.~\eqref{eq:objective_naive} to estimate the drifts, it is computationally expensive as the simulation of the bridge processes requires a large number of discretized steps due to the increasing magnitude of their drift near the terminal time.
+Although we can directly use Eq.~\eqref{eq:objective_naive} to train $s^{\theta}_f$ and $s^{\phi}_b$, it is computationally expensive as the samples $\bm{Z}_t$ should be obtained through a simulation of bridge processes.
+This is because the transition density of the Brownian motion is not accessible for general manifolds.
+Especially, simulating the bridge process requires a large number of discretized steps due to the exploding magnitude of the drift of the bridge process near the terminal time, i.e., magnitude of the drift explodes with a rate $\sigma^2_t/(\tau_T-\tau_t)$ as $t\rightarrow T$.

-We address this issue by proposing an efficient yet accurate training scheme, which we refer to as the \emph{two-way bridge matching}.
-The main idea is to exploit the fact that the simulation of the bridge process can be performed from both forward and backward directions.
-Moreover, as the drifts $\eta_f$ and $\eta_b$ can be approximated independently, the trajectory can be obtained from a single bridge process with a fixed starting and endpoint instead of simulating two different bridge processes, reducing the computational cost in half.
-Altogether, two-way bridge matching can be formalized as follows:
+We address this issue by proposing an efficient training scheme, which we refer to as the \emph{two-way bridge matching}.
+The main idea is to exploit the fact that (1) the simulation of the bridge process can be performed from both forward and backward directions, which can bypass the explosion of drift that allows larger step size, and (2) $\bm{Z}_t$ can be obtained from a single bridge process with fixed endpoints instead of simulating two different bridge processes, reducing the computational cost in half.
+Altogether, the two-way bridge matching is formalized as follows:

-where $\mathbb{Q}^{x,y}$ denotes the bridge process with fixed starting point $x$ and endpoint $y$, and the trajectory $\bm{Z}_t$ is obtained by simulating the forward direction of $\mathbb{Q}^{x,y}$ if $t<t^{\ast}$ and otherwise from the backward direction.
+where $\mathbb{Q}^{x,y}$ denotes the bridge process with fixed starting point $x$ and endpoint $y$, and $\bm{Z}_t$ is obtained in a two-way approach, i.e., simulating $\mathbb{Q}^{x,y}$ from time $0$ to $t$ if $t<T/2$, and otherwise simulating from time $T$ to $t$.
 Notably, from the result of Eq.~\eqref{eq:objective_naive}, minimizing Eq.~\eqref{eq:twoway_bridge_matching} guarantees to minimize the KL divergence between data distribution and terminal distribution of our parameterized mixture process.

-However, we empirically observe that using Eq.~\eqref{eq:twoway_bridge_matching} introduces high variance during training.
-Therefore, we present an equivalent objective that enables stable training by leveraging importance sampling.
-We use a proposal distribution $q(t)\propto\sigma_t^{-2}$ to adjust the weighting in Eq.~\eqref{eq:twoway_bridge_matching} from $\sigma_t^{-2}$ to a constant, resulting in the following objective that is equivalent to Eq.~\eqref{eq:twoway_bridge_matching}:
+However, we empirically observe that using Eq.~\eqref{eq:twoway_bridge_matching} introduces high variance during training due to the coefficient $\sigma_t^{-2}$.
+Therefore, we present an equivalent objective that enables stable training by leveraging importance sampling, where we use a proposal distribution $q(t)\propto\sigma_t^{-2}$ to adjust the weighting as follows:

-which we refer to as \emph{time-scaled} two-way bridge matching.
-This can be interpreted as putting more weight on learning the drift from certain time intervals instead of considering them all equally.